 - Are there guest spots to park in?

-Yes.
-There are limited Meter Maid guest parking outside the library in lot 19, and near the CoM's south side.
+There are limited Meter Maid guest parking outside the Wimberly Library in lot 19, and near the College of Medicine's south side.
 For a map view, please refer to the parking map available via FAU's Parking and Transportation Service's website.

 Please note that Meter Maids will employ a technology that uses Pay by Plate and are $2/hour payable by credit card only.
 The technology will allow parking enforcement officers to scan a license plate and immediately view their paid/unpaid status.